-- 1. To elect the five nominees for director named in the accompanying proxy statement to serve for one to three-year terms until the 2018 Annual Meeting of Stockholders, the 2019 Annual Meeting of Stockholders or the 2020 Annual Meeting of Stockholders, as applicable, if Proposal 3 is approved by the stockholders, or, if Proposal 3 is not approved by the stockholders, for one-year terms until the 2018 Annual Meeting of Stockholders. - 2.
+- 1. To elect the five nominees for director named in the accompanying proxy statement to serve for one to three-year terms until the 2018 Annual Meeting of Stockholders, the 2019 Annual Meeting of Stockholders or the 2020 Annual Meeting of Stockholders, as applicable, if Proposal 3 is approved by the stockholders, for one-year terms until the 2018 Annual Meeting of Stockholders. - 2.
 To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2017. - 3.
 To approve an amendment to our Amended and Restated Certificate of Incorporation, as amended, to implement a classified Board of Directors. - 4.
 To conduct any other business properly brought before the meeting.